Empowering Communities for Sustainable WASH Access, Improved Health, and Enhanced Livelihoods in Eight Regions of Ethiopia

 WASH Small and Medium microfinance enterprises established or strengthened.

-School water supply points completed, benefiting 110,782 students.
+School water supply points completed, benefiting 377,091 students and staff.

-Schools provided with improved latrines benefiting 38,640 students.
+Schools provided with improved latrines benefiting 87,835 students and staff.

 WASH Saving and Loan Associations established.